 Dartmouth College's campus-much larger in scale than the commercial core- serves as an integrated, well-defined "neighborhood" just north of the retail business district, the downtown core.
 It is surrounded by residential areas that may not be considered "downtown" because of the lack of businesses, but are most definitely part of the greater downtown, walkable to the retail business district.
 Main Street connects the College with the commercial core.
 A second commercial node between the two roundabouts on Route 10 offers a smaller mix of retail and service establishments.
 Distinctive visual cues announce gateways to Hanover's downtown.
-Three occur at bridge crossings: at the Ledyard Bridge, crossing Mink Brook on Route 120 and South Main Street; and one at the northern-most roundabout on Route 10.
+Three occur at bridge crossings: at the Ledyard Bridge, crossing Mink Brook on Route 10.